-Gratitude and Forgiveness Adverse situations can affect how we view others and their kindness.
-In the case of man-made adverse events (e.g., rape or political violence), the potential for trauma may be even greater as the event undermines basic beliefs about the world and others, nurturing emotions such as anger (McHugh et al. 2012).
-In relation to attribution processes, blaming others has been linked to poor adjustment and may justify interventions based on forgiveness to alleviate PTSD and allow psychological growth (Van Loey et al. 2008).
+Gratitude and forgiveness.
+Adverse situations can affect how we view others and their kindness.
+If a person causes the adverse event (e.g., rape or political violence), the potential for trauma may be even greater as the event undermines basic beliefs about the world and others, nurturing emotions such as anger (McHugh, Forbes, Bates, Hopwood, & Creamer, 2012).
+In relation to attribution processes, blaming others has been linked to poor adjustment and may justify interventions based on forgiveness to alleviate PTSD and allow psychological growth (Van Loey, Van Son, Van der Heijden, & Ellis, 2008)